 Download or order free flyers.
 Check out the Flyers page on our website for materials that you can download for tables and leafleting.
 See the Environment, Taxes and War page for links to resources, including our free “earth cards” shown below and on that page.

-These 3 different palm cards are free from the NWTRCC office (we’re always happy for donations with your order).
-Click on the images to the right to read each card; the “Earth Card” in one sided – great as a postcard:
+These different palm cards are free from the NWTRCC office (we’re always happy for donations with your order).
+Click on the images to the right to read each card.
+Contact us to find out what’s currently available!

 Leaflet with the WRL pie chart “Where you income tax money really goes,” with its breakdown of military spending — the government’s deceptive figures, as well as how the dollars are really spent.
 This includes a list that compares the costs of tools for war and tools for peace.
 Order copies from our Publications page, or download a copy from the War Resisters League website.